danchoi/soywiki/README.markdown

 inspect your revision history.
 The Git repo for your SoyWiki wiki will be located in the same directory as your wiki files.

-To sync your SoyWiki wiki between two personal computers, you can follow the instructions [here][git-sync] here
+To sync your SoyWiki wiki between two personal computers, you can follow the instructions [here][git-sync] or you can set up an upstream bare git repository on some for all your computers to push to and pull from.

 [git-sync]:http://www-cs-students.stanford.edu/~blynn/gitmagic/ch03.html

-or you can set up an upstream bare git repository on some for all your computers to push to and pull from.

 If you want to edit a common SoyWiki with many other people, it's probably best to set up a common upstream Git repository and to work